Pelosi says attack on husband weighs on her future plans

 “I was very scared,” Pelosi told CNN in an interview.
 “I’m thinking my children, my grandchildren.
 I never thought it would be Paul.”

-Pelosi’s husband, Paul, was bludgeoned with a hammer 11 days before the election by an intruder authorities said broke into the family’s San Francisco and was looking for the speaker before striking the 82-year-old in the head at least once.
-The intruder told police he wanted to talk to Speaker Pelosi and would “break her kneecaps” as a lesson to other Democrats.
-Paul Pelosi suffered a fractured skull and other injuries in what authorities said was an intentional political attack.

-“We didn’t even know where he was or what his condition was,” Pelosi said, in excerpts of the interview that is scheduled to air later Monday.
+“We didn’t even know where he was or what his condition was,” Pelosi said, in excerpts of the interview.
 “We just knew there was an assault on him in our home.”

 David DePape, 42, is being held without bail in San Francisco after entering a not guilty plea to attempted murder and other charges in San Francisco.
 He also faces federal charges of attempted kidnapping of an elected official.